openyurtio/openyurt/docs/enhancements/20210729-yurtappdaemon.md

 ---

-# Proposal about UnitedDaemonSet
+# Proposal about YurtAppDaemon

 ## Glossary

-### UnitedDaemonSet:
+### YurtAppDaemon:

-A UnitedDaemonSet ensures that all (or some) NodePools run a copy of a Deployment or StatefulSet.
+A YurtAppDaemon ensures that all (or some) NodePools run a copy of a Deployment or StatefulSet.
 As nodepools are added to the cluster, Deployment or Statefulset are added to them.
 As nodepools are removed from the cluster, those Deployments or Statefulset are garbage collected.
-Deleting a UnitedDaemonSet will clean up the Deployments or StatefulSet it created.
-The behavior of UnitedDaemonSet is similar to that of Daemonset, except that UnitedDaemonSet creates resources from a node pool.
+Deleting a YurtAppDaemon will clean up the Deployments or StatefulSet it created.
+The behavior of YurtAppDaemon is similar to that of Daemonset, except that YurtAppDaemon creates resources from a node pool.

-  Some typical uses of a UnitedDaemonSet are:
+  Some typical uses of a YurtAppDaemon are:

     - running a deployment on every nodepool
     - running a statefulset on every nodepool